sarathsajan/f1-ghost-car/README.md

-# f1-ghost-car
+# F1 Ghost Car Visualisation

-Generate a video with a ghost car effect (as seen in video games) on the POV video of car A and utilizing telemetry data of car A and car B.
+Generate a video with a ghost car effect (as seen in video games) on the POV video of car-A and utilizing telemetry data of car-A and car-B.

+expected outcome : https://www.youtube.com/watch?v=lXuAf8ly6hs

+## Project Intent
 ---

-## Project Intent

 This project aims to:
-1. Fetch telemetry data for two cars (Car A and Car B) from Formula 1 sessions.
+1. Fetch telemetry data for two cars (car-A and car-B) from Formula 1 sessions.
-2. Process the telemetry data to identify key metrics such as lap times and speed.
+2. Process the telemetry data to identify key metrics such as normalised track coordinates in 3D coordiantes space of both cars.
+3. Parent the car-A POV video on the car-A track coordinates.
+4. Parent the car-B 3D model on the car-B track coordinates.
-3. Overlay the telemetry data of Car B as a "ghost car" on the POV video of Car A.
+3. Overlay the 3D model of car-B as a "ghost car" on the POV video of car-A.
 4. Generate a final video showcasing the ghost car effect, allowing for visual comparison of performance.

-expected outcome : https://www.youtube.com/watch?v=lXuAf8ly6hs
+## Current Status
 ---

-## Current Status

 ### Project Structure